rishiyee/cms-test2/public/cmscontent/index.md

 ---
 title: Introduction to Markdown
 ---
-# Introduction-hrishi
+###### Introduction-hrishi

-Markdown is a lightweight markup language used to format plain text.
+Markdown is a lightweight markup language u-sed to format plain text.
 It is commonly used for writing documentation, README files, and creating content for static site generators.
-The syntax is easy to learn and readable even in its raw form.
+The syntax is easy to learn and readable even in its raw form. shijil

 # Benefits of Markdown